 If equipped, a powered ceiling vent fan runs on 12V.
-This equipment is an excellent tool in help manage indoor air quality (See Chapter 3).
+This equipment is an excellent tool to keep venilated and help manage indoor air quality (See Chapter 3).
 Please refer to the manufacturer instructions supplied with the RV for care and operation.